 Emu42 is based on the sources of Emu48 and is an emulator for the Hewlett Packard Mid Range Pioneer series HP14B, HP22S, HP32S and HP32SII, for the High End Pioneer series HP17B, HP17BII, HP27S and HP42S and for the Clamshell calculators HP19BII and HP28S hardware.
 These calculators are based on the 1LR2 Lewis or on the 1LR3 Sacajawea chip.

 I want to thank Raymond Del Tondo who convinced me to begin with a HP42S emulator and for his HP42S ROM entry point list.
 A big thank also to Cyrille de Brebisson for his technical assistance, without him the emulator would only be a "Proof of concept".
-Jean-Francois Garnier spend a lot of knowledge and material on the HP17BII and HP28S calculator.
+Jean-François Garnier spend a lot of knowledge and material on the HP17BII and HP28S calculator.
 Warren Furlow's V41 emulator spend some basic parts of the HP42S User Code import/export handling.
+Lode Vandevenne spend the PNG image decoder.
 Also thanks to Sébastien Carlier for his Emu48 v1.0, without him this emulator would never have been created.
-A big thank to Erik Ehrling and Michael Faulhaber for there beta testing and suggestions.
+A big thank to Erik Ehrling and Michael Faulhaber for their beta testing and suggestions.
 And finally I want to thank all the unnamed authors for publishing material about these calculators.

 You need ROM images.
 The ROM images are copyrighted by Hewlett Packard and I have no license to distribute them.
 Please don't ask me, I will not send you mine.